isc-projects/kea/doc/sphinx/arm/hooks-rbac.rst

 All commands of the REST API are described in files in the source directory ``src/share/api``, or in installed Kea in ``.../share/kea/api``.
 The ``rbac`` hook reads these files to take the name, the access right (i.e. ``read`` or ``write``), and the hook name.
-Access right can be modified in the file but changes will be applied after Control Agent restart.
-Removing command definitions from ``.../share/kea/api`` has its consequences.
-If the access control list is based on ``read`` or ``write`` and the definition file is missing, the Control Agent will always reject such a command.
-If the access controls list is using ``commands`` to specify the name of a command and the definition file from ``.../share/kea/api`` of this particular command is missing, the Control Agent will log an error on startup and exit.
+The access right can be modified in the file but changes are only applied after the Control Agent restarts.
+Removing command definitions from ``.../share/kea/api`` has
+consequences: if the access control list is based on ``read`` or ``write`` and the definition file is missing, the Control Agent always rejects such a command.
+If the access controls list is using ``commands`` to specify the name of a command and the definition file from ``.../share/kea/api`` of this particular command is missing, the Control Agent logs an error on startup and exit.